codesharp/HtmlAbbreviation/README.md

 HtmlAbbreviation
 ================

-This project aims to provide a generic html abbreviation service.
+This project aims to provide a utility html abbreviation service.